-- Synovial fluid analysis – used to detect the needle-like crystals derived from uric acid, other crystals that may be present, and to look for signs of joint infection.
+- Synovial fluid analysis – used to detect the needle-like crystals derived from uric acid or other crystals that may be present; to look for signs of joint infection.

 - Uric acid – to detect elevated levels in the blood; if a diagnosis of gout is made, uric acid testing may be performed regularly to monitor levels.

-- Basic Metabolic Panel (BMP) – this group of tests or just the components BUN and creatinine may be used to evaluate and monitor the person's kidney function.
+- Basic metabolic panel (BMP) – this group of tests may be used to evaluate and monitor kidney function.

-- Complete blood count (CBC) – to determine if there is an abnormally large increase in the number of white blood cells (leukocytosis) in the blood, to help differentiate between septic arthritis and gout.
+- Complete blood count (CBC) – to determine if there is an abnormal increase in the number of white blood cells (leukocytosis) and to help differentiate between septic arthritis and gout.

-- Sometimes other tests, such as an RF (rheumatoid factor) or an ANA (anti-nuclear antibody) test may be ordered to rule out other causes of arthritis symptoms.
+- Sometimes other tests, such as an RF (rheumatoid factor) or an ANA (anti-nuclear antibody), may be ordered to rule out other causes of arthritis symptoms.
 A blood culture and/or synovial fluid culture may be ordered if septic arthritis is suspected.